stensonb/tpdata/README.md

 Needed parameters are the Objects, Object ID(s), Schema, Form, and the Token (which can be built through the ThePlatform::Identity)

-To request all object, give an empty String to the id param.
+To request all objects, pass 'all' to the id param.
 To return multiple objects, pass a String with comma separated IDs.

 A POST: